 Up: Communication Commands

-Displays your message to all users who are open to hear shouts.
-Returns
+This command sends a message to all persons open to hear shouts.
+"It" is

 You, as the sender, will see the following:

 ## is the number of users who received the message.

 - Use "cshout" rather than "it" for chess-related messages.

 - To contact just one user, use "tell".

 - If you want to contact a specific group of users, "tell" to a channel.

 - "It" and "shout" are similar.
 Be familiar with their differences.